Wendell Willkie: Youth, education and World War I service

 During Willkie's summer vacations from high school, he worked, often far from home.
 In 1909, aged 17, his journey took him from Aberdeen, South Dakota, where he rose from dishwasher to co-owner of a flophouse, to Yellowstone National Park, where he was fired after losing control of the horses drawing a tourist stagecoach.
 Back in Elwood, Herman Willkie was representing striking workers at the local tin plate factory, and in August journeyed with Wendell to Chicago in an attempt to get liberal attorney Clarence Darrow to take over the representation.
 They found Darrow willing, but at too high a price for the union to meet; Darrow told Wendell Willkie, "there is nothing unethical in being adequately compensated for advocating a cause in which you deeply believe."

 After graduation from Elwood High in January 1910, Willkie enrolled at Indiana University in Bloomington.
 There, he became a student rebel, chewing tobacco, reading Marx, and petitioning the faculty to add a course on socialism to the curriculum.
 He also involved himself in campus politics, successfully managing the campaign of future Indiana governor Paul McNutt for student office, but when Willkie ran himself, he was defeated.
 He graduated in June 1913, and to earn money for law school, taught high school history in Coffeyville, Kansas, coaching debaters and several sports teams.
 In November 1914, he left his job there for one as a lab assistant in Puerto Rico arranged by his brother Fred.
 Wendell Willkie's commitment to social justice was deepened by the sight of workers suffering abuse there.

-Willkie enrolled at Indiana School of Law in late 1915.
+Willkie enrolled at Indiana University School of Law in late 1915.
 He was a top student, and graduated with high honors in 1916.
 At the commencement ceremony, with the state supreme court present, he gave a provocative speech criticizing his school.
 The faculty withheld his degree, but granted it after two days of intense debate.
 Willkie joined his parents' law firm, but volunteered for the United States Army on April 2, 1917, the day President Woodrow Wilson asked Congress for a declaration of war against Germany.
 An army clerk transposed his first two names; with Willkie unwilling to invest the time to have the bureaucracy correct it, he kept his name as Wendell Lewis Willkie.
 Commissioned as a first lieutenant, Willkie was sent for artillery training.
 He arrived in France as the war was ending and did not see combat.
 In January 1918 he married Edith Wilk, a librarian from Rushville, Indiana; the couple had one son, Philip.
 In France, Willkie was assigned to defending soldiers who had slipped away for time in Paris against orders.
 He was recommended for promotion to captain, but was discharged in early 1919 before the paperwork went through.